WakiMak/trentent.github.io-forked/_posts/2017-12-22-citrix-storefront-adventures-in-customization-default-to-store-view-if-you-have-no-favourited-apps.md

 	}
 };</pre>

-Just add the code above to your custom.js file and the default view will be changed to the store if you have no favorited apps. Â Done!
+Just add the code above to your custom.js file and the default view will be changed to the store if you have no favorited apps.
+Done!

 <!-- AddThis Advanced Settings generic via filter on the_content -->